AlzPatz/yak2d-docs-content/articles/coordinatesystems.md

 ### **Window Space**
 Window space is used when defining [viewports](xref:uid_viewports) and is the coordinate system used for [mouse position](xref:Yak2D.Input.MousePosition).

-The origin (0,0) of window space is positioned at the top-left corner of the window (or [Render Target](xref:uid_rendertargets)), with positive X-axis running from left to right, and positive Y-axis running 'downwards' towards the bottom of the window (or [Render Target](xref:uid_rendertargets)).
+The origin (0,0) of window space is positioned at the top-left corner of the window (or [RenderTarget](xref:uid_rendertargets)), with positive X-axis running from left to right, and positive Y-axis running 'downwards' towards the bottom of the window (or [RenderTarget](xref:uid_rendertargets)).

 Window space units are absolute pixels.